This post may contain affiliate links. Read my disclosure page here.

 Instructions

-• In a small bowl, combine the almond milk with chia seeds and maple syrup and allow it to sit for about 30 minutes, so it can thicken.
-Be sure to stir it every 10 minutes or so.
+• In a small bowl, whisk together the almond milk, chia seeds, and maple syrup until fully combined.
+Let sit for 30 minutes to thicken, stirring every 10 minutes to prevent clumping.

 Nutrition